 If you’ve read all of the magazines and blogs about how to dress your body shape and are super confused how to dress your body, don’t despair!
 It’s a journey—give yourself some time to explore what’s right for you.

 I invite you to explore this blog more to find some “rules” that resonate with you!
 I’ve been blogging since 2007, so there’s a ton of great style related info!
-You can peruse the topics easily on the blog archives page.
+Use the search function over on the side bar or send me a message and I can direct you to a post.

 And be sure to subscribe, (see below) so you’ll be able to keep up with all of my posts.
 I’m also exploring putting together some e-books and a program, so I’ll keep you up to date with those, too!